-To prepare mehendi paste through natural process we will need following Ingredients —
+To prepare mehendi paste through a natural process we will need the following Ingredients —

 - Dried Mehendi Leaves